florinungur/florinungur/README.md

-My name is Florin Ungur (pronounced Flo·REEN Un·gur).
+My name is Florin Ungur (pronounced Flo•REEN Un•goor).
 Welcome to my GitHub page!

 This is a painting that I like — Vincent van Gogh's *Wheatfield under thunderclouds*.